sinc-lab/RNAcomp2D/README.md

 **RNAcomp2D** is a web application for RNA secondary structure prediction and comparison using multiple methods.
-You can try it out at the [web server](https://webdemos.sinc.unl.edu.ar/RNAcomp2D/).
+You can try it out at the [web server](https://sinc.unl.edu.ar/web-demo/rnacomp2d/)).
 For more information, check out and cite our [paper](https://www.biorxiv.org/content/10.1101/2025.10.08.681167v1):
-"RNAcomp2D: a visual tool to compare multiple predictions of RNA secondary structure," Rosario Vitale, Diego H. Milone, Georgina Stegmayer, (under review) 2025.
+"RNAcomp2D: a web visualization tool for comparing multiple predictions of RNA secondary structure", Rosario Vitale, Diego H. Milone, Georgina Stegmayer, (under review) 2026.

 RNAcomp2D allows you to upload a sequence or search it on [RNAcentral](https://rnacentral.org/).
 If secondary structure is available on